Eagle Mountain Railroad: Movies

 In January–February 1966, Columbia Pictures filmed many scenes for the motion picture The Professionals on the railroad.
 This action western starred Burt Lancaster, Lee Marvin, Robert Ryan, Woody Strode, Jack Palance and Claudia Cardinale.
 The basic story involved four men, each with unique talents, being hired by a millionaire to rescue his wife, who was kidnapped by a Mexican bandit.
 The movie makes extensive use of ex-Great Western steam locomotive No. 75, which stands in for both an American and Mexican locomotive.
 The scenes where the four men cross the border at a wooden bridge is actually the first railroad bridge north of Ferrum.
-The large steel bridge over the Salt Creek Wash was actually repainted to appear as a wooden bridge since the movie is set around 1910.
+The large steel bridge over the Salt Creek Wash was repainted to appear as a wooden bridge since the movie is set around 1910.
 Other scenes were shot at Gravel Pit and Summit.
 An ex-Southern Pacific caboose and a couple old wooden boxcars were used along with a Kaiser Steel flatcar for the various trains seen in the movie.

 In March–April 1986, Touchstones Films, a Walt Disney subsidiary, filmed the movie Tough Guys on a portion of the railroad.
 This comedy starred Burt Lancaster, Kirk Douglas, Eli Wallach and Dana Carvey.
 It was the final collaboration for Burt Lancaster and Kirk Douglas.
 They play a pair of train robbers that have been released from prison after 30 years.
 Unable to survive in a changed world, they decide to rob the same train that they robbed 30 years ago.
 At the end of the film, they hijack the "Gold Coast Flyer" pulled by famed locomotive Southern Pacific 4449, and run it full throttle to the Mexican border.

 The special train used in the film consisted of Southern Pacific 4449, its auxiliary water car, and four passenger cars.
 It departed its home base in Portland, Oregon, on March 5 and arrived in Los Angeles on March 9.
 Over the next four days, the interior of one passenger car was redone by Touchstone crews since it would appear in one scene.
 In addition, two Southern Pacific flatcars were added to the train and a mockup of the 4449's cab was placed on one of them.
-This mockup was used for some cab shots, since it is easier to move the camera around in it than in the real thing.
+This mockup was used for some cab shots, since it was easier to move the camera around in it than in the real thing.
 Over the eight days between March 14 and March 21, several scenes were filmed at Southern Pacific's Taylor Yard.